AboudyKreidieh/h-baselines/README.md

   This works for both shared and non-shared policies.
 For shared policies, we use a single centralized value function instead of a value function for each agent.

+  *Note:* MADDPG variants of the goal-conditioned hierarchies are currently not supported.

 # 3. Environments